LinkedIn CEO Jeff Weiner gets fewer emails with this simple strategy

 LinkedIn CEO Jeff Weiner has one simple rule for spending less time on emails: Stop sending them.
-Or at least, send fewer.
+Or at least, try to send fewer.

 "It may sound somewhat overly simplistic, but it's highly effective," he told CNBC's Adam Bryant.

-Weiner learned this simple lesson as an executive at Yahoo, long before he became the CEO of LinkedIn CEO in 2009.
-He worked with a lot of people who were "intense users of email," he says.
+Weiner learned this simple lesson as an executive at Yahoo.
+At that time, he worked with a lot of people who were "intense users of email," he says.
 When those employees left the company, Weiner could feel the volume of emails drop off.

 "I could see that it was having an impact on my inbox," he says.
 "What essentially I came to learn was because they sent out email quite a bit and I responded quite a bit, that would generate more emails, and round and round it would go."

-To take control of his inbox, Weiner also limits the hours he's online and doesn't send email between 11 p.m. and 5 a.m., he wrote in a 2016 Medium post.
-He also makes time at least once in the morning and once in the evening to clear his inbox.
+To take control of his inbox, Weiner sets boundaries.
+For instance, he doesn't send email between 11 p.m. and 5 a.m., he wrote in a 2016 Medium post.
+At least once in the morning and once in the evening he makes time to clear his inbox.

 Another way to cut back on the emails you receive, he says, is to firmly separate the "To" field from "Cc."